unibo-spe/spe-slides/content/04-build-automation/_generator.md

 # Maven-style packaging

-JVM artifacts are normally shipped in form of jar archives
+JVM artifacts are normally shipped in the form of JAR archives
 <br>
 the de-facto convention is *inherited from Maven*:
 * Each distribution has a **groupId**, an **artifactId**, and a **version**